cjhoward92/Haskell-C-Binding/README.md

  run make and the makefile will do it's thing.

  You can then run the `funee.exe` after and you should get `3` as output in the console.

+# Cabal branch

+If you are on the `cabal` branch, just run `cabal build` and viola!
+It runs!